 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820), Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurements.
 This ASU includes additional disclosures requirements for recurring Level 3 fair value measurements including disclosure of changes in unrealized gains and losses for the period included in other comprehensive income, disclosure of the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements and narrative description of measurement uncertainty related to Level 3 measurements.
-The Company adopted this Fair Value Measurement and it has not had a material impact on the Company's financial statements.
+ASU 2018-13 was effective for the Company for its fiscal year beginning July 1, 2020.
+The Company adopted this guidance on July 1, 2020.
+It's adoption of the guidance did not have a material impact on the Company's financial statements.

 In August 2018, the FASB issued ASU 2018-13, "Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
 ASU 2018-13 modifies the fair value measurements disclosures with the primary focus to improve effectiveness of disclosures in the notes to the financial statements that is most important to the users.
 The new guidance modifies the required disclosures related to the valuation techniques and inputs used, uncertainty in measurement, and changes in measurements applied.
 ASU 2018-13 was effective for the Company for its fiscal year beginning July 1, 2020.
-The Company assessed the impact of the new guidance and believes that there wasn't any material effect on the Company's financials.
+The Company adopted this guidance on July 1, 2020.
+It's adoption of the guidance did not have a material impact on the Company's financial statements.